Nevada State Route 564

-State Route 564 (SR 564) is an east–west highway in Clark County, Nevada, in the southeast portion of the Las Vegas Valley.
-The route travels through the city of Henderson, traveling from the junction of Interstate 215 (I-215) and I-11 south and I-515 north, also part of U.S. Route 93 (US 93) and US 95, to Lake Las Vegas, ending near Lake Mead.
+State Route 564 (SR 564), also known as Lake Mead Parkway, is an east–west highway in Clark County, Nevada, in the southeast portion of the Las Vegas Valley.
+The route travels through the city of Henderson, traveling from the junction of Interstate 215 (I-215) and I-11, also part of U.S. Route 93 (US 93) and US 95, to Lake Las Vegas, ending near Lake Mead.
 The route was designated in 2002, replacing a portion of SR 146.

 Route description

-State Route 564 begins as a continuation of the Las Vegas Beltway, starting where I-215 ends at its junction with I-11 and I-515, which are concurrent with US 93 and US 95.
+State Route 564 begins as a continuation of the Las Vegas Beltway, starting where I-215 ends at its junction with I-11, which is concurrent with US 93 and US 95.
 From there, the route travels east along Lake Mead Parkway, a major arterial roadway, towards downtown Henderson and intersects the Boulder Highway (SR 582).
 SR 564 continues northeast through Henderson's residential neighborhoods and turns east just west of Lake Mead National Recreation Area.
 SR 564 enters the park, at a point southeast of Lake Las Vegas, and terminates at the end of state maintenance, while the road continues east.
 Around 52,500 vehicles travel on the highway near its western terminus on average each day.